RBMK: Reactor control and supervision systems

 In RBMK control rooms there are two large panels or mimic displays representing a top view of the reactor.
 One display is made up mostly or completely (in first generation RBMKs) of colored dials or rod position indicators: these dials represent the position of the control rods inside the reactor and the color of the housing of the dials matches that of the control rods, whose colors correspond to their function, for example, red for automatic control rods.
 The other display is a core map or core channel cartogram and is circular, is made of tiles, and represents every channel on the reactor.
 Each tile is made of a single light cover with a channel number and an incandescent light bulb, and each light bulb illuminates to represent out-of-spec (higher or lower than normal) channel parameters.

 Operators have to type in the number of the affected channel(s) and then view the instruments to find exactly what parameters are out of spec.
 The core map represented information from the SKALA computer.
 Each unit had its own computer housed in a separate room.
 The control room also has chart or trend recorders.
 Some RBMK control rooms have been upgraded with video walls that replace the mimic displays and most chart recorders and eliminate the need to type in channel numbers and instead operators lay a cursor over a (now representative) tile to reveal its parameters that are shown on the lower side of the video wall.
 The control room is located below the floor of the deaerator room.
 Both rooms are in the space between the reactor and turbine buildings.

+According to Unit 3 of Smolensk NPP, the reactor shutdown consists of (1) system of fast-acting emergency protection (BAZ) and (2) system of emergency protection (AZ-1).
+The BAZ has normally-withdrawn 24 fast acting scram rod.
+Meanwhile, AZ-1 has 32 bottom rods (bottom-inserted rods for axial power shaping), 9 local power regulation rods (automatically flux monitor-controlled for 9 local control zones), 18 local protection rods (2 rods for each local control zones, inserted if local power go beyond 10% preset or go beyond 2% preset accompanied by AZ-3 or AZ-4 modes), and 128 manual control rods.